Alpha-131/Alpha-131/README.md

 <!--Intro start-->
 - 🚀 Passionate learner who loves to read and learn new things.
 - 📚 Currently diving deep into the world of artificial intelligence and machine learning.
-- 🎮 Enthusiastic gamer and anime enthusiast.
+- 🎮 Enthusiastic gamer and anime fan.
 - 💻 MLOps intern, exploring the intersection of machine learning and operations.
 - 🌟 Always seeking opportunities to grow and contribute to the AI and ML community.
 - 📫 Reach out to me at varunpillai20@gmail.com for any inquiries or collaborations.